francoisromain/postcss-structure/README.md

 Add classes to the main `html` element:

 - `grid`: display baseline grid
-- `debug`: add a bcaground color to every blocs
+- `debug`: add a background color to every blocs

 ## todo